jtgsystems/REPORT-TOOL-2025/README.md

 - `$minSizeGB`: Specifies the minimum size (in GB) for files to be considered "large" in the large files report.
 Defaults to `0.1`.

+## Robust Data Acquisition Methodology

+The System Report Tool 2025 employs a methodology designed to acquire system data reliably and comprehensively.
+The following principles are applied:

+- **Error Handling:** Each data acquisition task is enclosed in `try-catch` blocks to handle potential errors gracefully.
+This prevents the script from crashing and ensures that the report includes as much information as possible, even if some data sources are unavailable.
+Specific error messages are provided where possible.
+- **Data Source Prioritization:** The script prioritizes the use of modern PowerShell cmdlets and WMI/CIM for data retrieval.
+Where possible, deprecated methods are avoided in favor of more reliable and efficient alternatives.
+- **Performance Optimization:** The script uses background jobs (`Start-Job`) to collect data concurrently, improving overall performance.
+The large file search is optimized by limiting the number of files returned.
+- **Data Validation:** The script validates data where appropriate (e.g., checking for null values) to ensure data integrity.
+- **Specific Data Acquisition Methods:**
+  - **Windows Update Status:** Uses the `Microsoft.Update.Session` COM object.
+    Future improvements could include using the `Get-WindowsUpdateLog` cmdlet or other more modern methods.
+  - **System Information, Memory Information, Disk Information, Graphics Information, Startup Programs:** Uses `Get-CimInstance` to retrieve information from WMI/CIM.
+Error handling is implemented.
+  - **Network Information:** Uses `Get-NetAdapter`.
+Error handling is implemented.
+  - **Power and Battery Information:** Uses `powercfg /GetActiveScheme` and `Get-CimInstance` (Win32_Battery).
+Error handling is implemented.
+  - **System Uptime:** Calculates uptime based on the last boot time.
+  - **Installed Software:** Uses `Get-CimInstance` (Win32_Product).
+This method can be slow and unreliable.
+Future improvements could include using alternative methods for retrieving installed software information, such as querying the registry or using the `Get-Package` cmdlet (if available).
+  - **FindLargeFiles:** Uses `Get-ChildItem` to search for large files.
+The search is limited to the user's profile directory and the top 50 largest files are returned.

 ## Attribution

 Credit: [https://www.jtgsystems.com](https://www.jtgsystems.com)